Aenvis/Aenvis/README.md

 ## About me
+🏫 I graduated from Poznan University of Technology with an engineering degree in Automation and Robotics, specialising in software development.
+🏢 I work as a backend software developer in .NET technologies.
+😎 I know .NET technologies, C++, Python, Kotlin and I'm currently learning React, Rust and about LLMs.
-🏫 I'm studying Automatic Control and Robotics at Poznan University of Technology 🎮 I’m interested in video games, programming, sports, fantasy, anime/manga
+🎮 I’m interested in video games, programming, sports, fantasy, anime/manga.

 Contact: discord Wojtek#4615 | www.linkedin.com/in/wcz15

-I am a member and a team leader of Ruch Programistow Gier Science Club